openalea/PkgIt/doc/user/manual.rst

 A Formula file contains all the information needed to download, build, package a library on different OS (Windows, Linux and Mac OS X).
-Each Formula is independent from te others, in a separate file, but may contains dependencies on other Formulas.
+Each Formula is independent from the others, in a separate file, but may contains dependencies on other Formulas.

 Based on the set of existing Formula, it is easy to create a new one.